Cristóbal López Romero

-Cristóbal López Romero (born 19 May 1952) is a Spanish prelate of the Catholic Church who has served as the Archbishop of Rabat since March 2018.
-He is a member of the Salesians and before becoming a bishop devoted himself to pastoral work in Latin America while taking on administrative responsibilities within his order.
-He also holds Paraguayan citizenship.

-Pope Francis raised him to the rank of cardinal on 5 October 2019.
+Cristóbal López Romero (born 19 May 1952) is a Spanish prelate of the Catholic Church who has served as the Archbishop of Rabat since 2018.
+He is a member of the Salesians and before becoming a bishop was devoted to pastoral work in Latin America and administrative responsibilities in his order.
+Pope Francis made him a cardinal in 2019.
+He was accused of sexual misconduct by five women in 2026.

 Biography

 Early life and studies

 Cristóbal López Romero was born on 19 May 1952 in Vélez-Rubio, Spain.
 He joined the Salesians in 1964 and studied at the Salesian Seminaries of Gerona and Barcelona, studying philosophy from 1973 to 1975 and theology from 1975 to 1979.
 He earned a licenciate in information sciences, Journalism section, at the Autonomous University of Barcelona in 1982.
 He took his first vows as a Salesian on 16 August 1968 and made his solemn profession on 2 August 1974.
 He was ordained a priest on 19 May 1979.

 His career has combined pastoral ministries with administrative positions within his order, mostly in Paraguay.
 From 1979 to 1984 he was minister for the marginalized in the La Verneda area of Barcelona; from 1984 to 1986 Youth Minister at the Salesian College of Asunción, Paraguay; from 1986 to 1992 Provincial Delegate for vocational youth ministry in Asunción; from 1992 to 1994 a parish priest in Asunción; from 2000 to 2002 head of the Salesian community and teacher in the College of Asunción; from 2002 to 2003 a minister in the missions in Paraguay.

-He moved to Morocco in 2003, where he was director of the Salesian community, of parish and scholastic pastoral care in the vocational training center in Kénitra.
+He moved to Morocco in 2003, where he was director of the Salesian communityand led parish and scholastic pastoral care in the vocational training center in Kénitra.

 Within his order, he was director of the Salesian Bulletin in Asunción from 1991 to 1992.
-He was provincial of the Salesian Province of Paraguay from 1994 to 2000; he headed the Salesian Province of Bolivia from 2011 to 2014; since then he has led the Salesian Province of María Auxiliadora in Spain.
+He was provincial of the Salesian Province of Paraguay from 1994 to 2000; he headed the Salesian Province of Bolivia from 2011 to 2014.
+He then led the Salesian Province of María Auxiliadora in Spain.